 Sometimes these scars are so deep and we identify with them so intensely, that it doesn’t even allow us to recognise the love that’s being poured at us.

-“The tragedy of being an angel is there there is so much to give, but no one to receive”
+“The tragedy of being an angel is that there is so much to give, but no one to receive”

 And so here is the challenge.